2014 crackdown on prostitution in Dongguan

+Police bicycles in Dongguan around the time of the crackdown.

 On February 9, 2014, prostitution in Dongguan, China was exposed by the media and led to a large-scale crackdown on prostitution in entertainment venues by the authorities.
 The anti-prostitution operation was launched on the afternoon of February 9, 2014, by the Dongguan Municipal Government, the Dongguan Municipal Party Committee and the Dongguan Public Security Bureau after being exposed by a reporter from China Central Television (CCTV).
 A total of 6,525 police officers were mobilized.
 After the news of the anti-prostitution operation was reported, public opinion was in uproar.
 This incident has attracted much attention from the public and has caused great controversy.
 The issues of public security and privacy, entertainment economy and other benefits and disadvantages involved in the incident are very extensive and complex, and supporters and opponents were polarized.

 Following the crackdown on prostitution in Dongguan, China banned brothels nationwide.
 Taking Guangdong as an example, on February 10, Guangdong Proviordered public security organs throughout the province to organize a three-month crackdown on prostitution to completely eliminate prostitution-related activities in entertainment venues.
 Among them, Guangzhou arrested 98 suspects of various illegal and criminal activities.